Samnite religion: Functions

 Sanctuaries were built for a variety of reasons.
 Possibly to profit off of Mediterranean trade network.
 Although, it is unclear how they would make or spend profit.
 Another theory is that they were built where government business was conducted.
 Sanctuaries may also have been connected to pastoralism.
 Connections between agriculture and sanctuaries are evidenced by the gods worshipped in these places.
 Many of them, such as Hercules, were connected to transhumance in Samnite culture.
-Indicating that the sanctuaries could have profited off of transhumance, or housed herdsman.
+Indicating that the sanctuaries could have profited off of transhumance, or housed herdsmen.
 It is possible that this function was only developed after the Roman conquest of Samnium.
 Hercules was worshipped in Samnite culture long before the Roman conquest.
 However, he may only have developed his connections to pastoralism after the Roman conquest.
 Implying that connections between sanctuaries and pastoralism only developed after the Romans conquered the Samnites.

 Sanctuaries may also have marked the borders between rural and urban areas, or marked the lack of borders between communities.
 They could also have served as meeting places between bordering communities, meeting places between officials, and as a representation of the city's autonomy.
 The level of government each sanctuary served depended on its location.
 Urban sanctuaries were relevant to either the Pagi, or the Vicus.
 Rural sanctuaries were relevant to the touto, or the pagi.
 One law called the Lex Aedis Furfensis possibly implies a connection between the Samnite government and the Samnite sanctuaries.
 However, other epigraphic evidence for this is limited, or even nonexistent.
 After the Roman conquest sanctuaries located near urban centers possibly became relevant to the Municipium.
 However, epigraphic evidence for this is unclear.
 Xenophobia may have played a part in sanctuaries.
 It is possible that sanctuaries were designed to reinforce group identities.